PeterWaher/IoTGateway/README.md

 #### Application data folder

 To compile projects on MAC, use VS Code for MAC.
 The IoT Gateway separates executable and compiled code (which is later installed in a computer's `/Applications` folder), and application data, which the application can read and write.
-The latter is stored in the corresponding `/usr/local/share` folder.
-The default installation of IoT Gateway, stores data in `/usr/local/share/IoT Gateway`.
-A non-default instance, stores its application data in `/user/local/share/IoT Gateway INST`, where `INST` is replaced by the instance name.
-So before you can compile, you need to make sure the folder `/usr/local/share/IoT Gateway Dev` exists, and that the user performing the build has access to this folder.
+The latter is stored in the corresponding `/usr/share` folder.
+The default installation of IoT Gateway, stores data in `/usr/share/IoT Gateway`.
+A non-default instance, stores its application data in `/usr/share/IoT Gateway INST`, where `INST` is replaced by the instance name.
+So before you can compile, you need to make sure the folder `/usr/share/IoT Gateway Dev` exists, and that the user performing the build has access to this folder.

+**Note**: You might not be permitted to create a folder under `/usr/share` for security reasons, even if using `sudo`.
+In such cases, you can create a folder under `/usr/local/share` instead.
+This folder will be valid for development purposes.
+Once the gateway is placed in an installation package, the package tool will be able to create the proper share folder for you.

 Terminal script to create and configure folder:

+	sudo mkdir -p "/usr/share/IoT Gateway Dev"
+	sudo chown yourusername "/usr/share/IoT Gateway Dev"
+	sudo chmod 755 "/usr/share/IoT Gateway Dev"

+In case you are not permitted to execute the above script, you can create a development folder instead:

 	sudo mkdir -p "/usr/local/share/IoT Gateway Dev"
 	sudo chown yourusername "/usr/local/share/IoT Gateway Dev"